 A Rhätische Bahn train with two Alpine Classic Pullman Express cars approaches Bergün Switzerland.

 The Rhaetian Railway, Rhätische Bahn in German, Ferrovia Retica in Italian, and Viafier Retica in Romansh is abbreviated RhB.
-It is a modern, well maintained, frequent, and clean metre gauge (3 feet 3 3/8 inches) mostly electric railway (there are some diesel powered locomotives).
+It is a modern, well maintained, frequent, and clean metre gauge (3 feet 3 3/8 inches), adhesion and rack railway, mostly electric (there are some diesel powered locomotives).
 The Pontresina to Tirano section is electrified with 1,000 Volts DC.
 Other portions are electrified at 11 Kilo Volts 16 2/3 Hertz including the Chur-Arosa line and the new Vereina tunnel route.
 The network contains 84 tunnels, the longest being the 19.042 kilometre (11.832 miles) Vereina Tunnel opened on 19 Nov 1999, and the 5.864 kilometre (3.644 mile) Albula Tunnel.
 There are 383 bridges in total.
 The maximum gradient is 4.5 percent except on the Bernina line where it is 7 percent.
 The network lies primarily in the canton of Graubünden, the capital of which is Chur (pronounced koor, like the American beer, minus the "s").
 The company's headquarters is located in Chur.
 The map below shows the canton of Graubünden with the Rhätische Bahn lines included on it.
 However, it does not show any Swiss standard gauge or bus lines which significantly enhance transportation possibilities within the canton.

 Click on the map to enlarge it then click on any camera icon to view a photo, or photos, at that location.

 There are two grade charts.
 The first shows the mainline grades around Chur while the second displays the line to Tirano.